 The Alliance has engaged Lubbock-based Master Sculptor Eddie Dixon to design and create the sculpture.
 The sculpture will be prominently located on the Wichita Courthouse Lawn, directly across from Farris’ longtime law offices.

-The Alliance has established a fund at the Wichita Falls Area Community Foundation for anyone wishing to contribute to the project.
-Donations can also be made online or by texting LEGEND to 53-555.
+Donations to the project can also be made online or by texting LEGEND to 53-555.
 All donations are tax-deductible.

 In 2022, An exhibition featuring a timeline of Ms. Farris’ life in context with the Civil Rights Movement and local history was on view in Wichita Falls.
 View the timeline and photos of the full exhibition by clicking here.